Nike LeBron 19 Vegan Basketball Shoes

 GLOBAL FOOTBALL (SOCCER): Most styles are made of synthetic leather.
 The exception is the Tiempo line, as many of these classic styles use kangaroo leather.

-Nike also said, "Remember, some running, training, and basketball styles will release as Lifestyle models and may incorporate leather elements."
+Nike also said, "Remember, some running, training, and basketball styles will be released as Lifestyle models and may incorporate leather elements."

 Are Nike football cleats, soccer cleats & track spikes vegan?